Dieniss/mikrotik-ipsec-lab/README.md

 ### 8. Ping fails but RDP works

-Windows Firewall permits RDP once the feature is enabled but still drops inbound ICMP from other subnets — so connectivity tests fail while the actual service works.
+Windows Firewall permits RDP once the feature is enabled but still drops inbound ICMP from other subnets, so connectivity tests fail while the actual service works.
 Misleading during diagnosis, because it looks like a routing problem. **Fix:** the `netsh` ICMP rule from Phase 1.

 ### 9. `/ip firewall filter move` → `no such item`